natemella/Paper/Paper/manuscript.md

 Additionally, little research has been done to understand which types and/or combinations of molecular data provide the best predictions.
 Furthermore, little is known about which ML algorithms work best with such combinations.

-*Methods*

-Our aim was to perform an extensive benchmark analysis using data from 5,000+ cancer patients from The Cancer Genome Atlas, a public resource that has 6 types of molecular data (plus clinical data) for each patient.
+*Methods*: Our aim was to perform an extensive benchmark analysis using data from 5,000+ cancer patients from The Cancer Genome Atlas, a public resource that has 6 types of molecular data (plus clinical data) for each patient.
 We will apply state-of-the-art ML algorithms to data from 10 different cancer types to predict the progression free interval after diagnosis of cancer patients.

-*Results*

-We found that customizing machine learning algorithms and data combinations for specific data types leads to an average AUROC of 0.73 to 0.80.
+*Results*: We found that customizing machine learning algorithms and data combinations for specific data types leads to an average
+AUROC of 0.73 to 0.80.
 We additionally found that about half of the machine learning algorithms that we tested increased prediction accuracy for up to 4 molecular data type combinations while the remainder digressed in their predictive abilities due to over-fitting.
 Additionally, we found that glmnet tends to be the most accurate algorithm on average for any given